PadmarajBhat/Rapids.AI/README.md

   ```
   For the second conda command it throws conda command does not exist.
 However, re running the same cell successfully installs the 2nd install(nvidia)

+* At times colab allocates the K80 gpu and our second cell check fails; we need to reset the environment (at times couple of times) and get ourself "Tesla T4"